bzurkowski/boil/README.rst

 ---------------

-**Initialization of new software projects should be quick and easy.**
+**Initialization of new software projects should be quick and easy.
+Period.**

+Boil's mission is to build a centralized, pluggable and community-driver repository of project templates for various technologies, managed via single API.

 Boil tries to solve the following problems:

-- Wasting time on the initialisation of new software projects from scratch: creating a file structure, thinking about naming conventions, researching best practices - almost always requires documentation lookup.
+- **Wasting time on initializing new software projects from scratch**

+  Creating a file structure, thinking about naming conventions, determining dependencies, completing basic metadata...
+It almost always requires documentation lookup.
+This time can be usefully spent on something else.
+For example, making coffee or eating a watermelon!
-- No consistency between projects.
-Most developers initiate projects in their own way, which is often incorrect or outdated.

-- Burden of bootstrapping tools for different technologies (separate app generator for Ansible, Django, Rails, etc.).

-- Lack of boilerplates for many software categories.
-If they already exist, they require manual adjustments.

-Here is how:

-- Leverage the `Jinja <http://jinja.pocoo.org/>`_ templating engine to automatically generate project files.
-Ask the user for a minimal set of variables (such as project name, author, license etc.) and inject them into the right place.

-- Organize a centralized, plugable repository for project templates.
-Let the community decide on their final form.

-- Provide a single API for initializing projects in any technology.
+- **Poor quality and lack of consistency between projects**

+  Most developers initiate projects in their own way without complying with generally accepted standards.
+Often due to lack of time, projects are initialized neglectfully, have no maintenance-friendly structure and are poorly documented.

+- **Burden of bootstrapping tools**

+  Separate app generator for Ansible, Django, Rails, etc. Their advantage is greater flexibility and extended functionality, but it is not always what you needed.
+Switching between one and the other is another waste of time caused by the change of API causing the need to reach the documentation once again.

 Installation
 ------------